yoonikjyoon/work-experience/README.md

 # Work History
-#### You can check my work history here in case the server of my previous company shuts down 😢
+#### You can check my work experience here in case the server of my previous company shuts down 😢
 ---
 ### 1️⃣ Cori Inc.
 Mobile App & Web developer by React Native and React (Mar 2021 - Dec 2022)<br/>